Join this incredible 3 day guided hike to the summit of Champagne Castle at 3,337m.

 People ask the question… what’s a mountaineer?
 And I tell ’em – it’s not about mountains, perseverance, and suffering oh no. There’s more there than that, my friend.
 All hikers like a bit of the good mountain life – some the burning legs, some the summits, others the mind game of conquering a mountain, the cold or the comradeship.
 But a mountaineer, oh, he’s different.
 Why?
 Because a real mountaineer wants the fricking lot.

-We will of course stop on route for breakfast.
-We then do an equipment check and aim to start hiking by say 12pm.
+Our meeting point is at Monks Cowl Camp at 10am.
+We then do an equipment check and aim to start hiking by say 11pm.
 The hike today covers 14km and usually takes hikers about 5 hours to complete.
 Our camp for the night is Keiths Bush Camp.
 We access the camp via Blind Mans Corner.
 We then set up our base camp where we will be staying for the 2 nights.
 We then cook up a meal and put you to bed with a teddy bear and a small ping ping ball.

 PLEASE NOTE!!!
 TODAY IS A CHALLENGING DAY!!!!
 We cover 14 km and takes us on average 7 hours to hike.
 The obvious fatigue factors being the backpack, terrain and gradient.
 So please don’t give us grief when we get into camp about us not warning you.
 This is our official warning so waaah.
 The warning has been registered with the The National Warnings Council of Southern Skankville.
 Sounds official doesn’t it?
 So call off the lawyers, get your ass of the couch and go do some training.